Growing Staghorn Ferns

 Wallplants.com offers some insights and examples for growing in the vertical plane, especially in the cultivation of Staghorn Ferns.
 If you are new to growing staghorns, basic information is offered here.
 If you have one of my polyester mounted staghorns you can find care information here.

 The staghorn species I work with is P. bifurcatum, the common staghorn.
 I grow this one because it does well in my home.
-The information on this website about staghorns should be considered only to apply to these conditions.
+The information on this website about staghorns should be considered only to apply to this species and these conditions.

 I have a big old house with forced air heating.
 In the cold months the staghorns are indoors.
 When the weather warms they go outside.
 These conditions govern the way I grow staghorns.